 There's this woman I know - a Haredi mother of 11, her patience endless, her home a wellspring of love and Torah.
 I am in awe of her, today and every day.

 What if I had stayed in that world?
 There's an alluring simplicity to it.
-While I'm battling my kids over TikTok and fighting about which movies are acceptable, Haredi parents never face these dilemmas.
+While I'm battling my kids over TikTok and fighting about which movies are acceptable, many Haredi parents never face these dilemmas.
 Their boundaries are clear, their path well-marked.
 No gray areas.
 No endless negotiations.
 No cultural tug-of-war.

 But then comes the issue that tears me apart - the army.
 My son serves in the IDF, protecting their children too.
 I watch Haredi boys his age walking to yeshiva while he patrols our borders, and something burns inside me.
-Their Torah study is valuable, yes, but doesn't our tradition also teach about defending our people?
+Their Torah study is invaluable, yes, but doesn't our tradition also teach about defending our people?

 And when I walk into the office of my Haredi co-workers, all I see is a sea of too many white shirts and I feel it all over again, I'm choking from the restrictions and I just can't breathe.